 “Segmentation reins in the amount of damage from any one situation,” Chia says.
 “It works by creating subnetworks, allowing for increased security around more critical assets and reducing exposure.
 Now, instead of one network, the attacker has to break into two or more to get at the critical data.
 Not only does this prevent the wrong employees improperly or inadvertently going into different parts of a system, but it also protects the organization from expanding a breach with access to other files.”

 Encrypt sensitive information.
-Encryption lets data move among networks without being compromised, providing “an additional layer of protection on sensitive information,” Chia says.
+Encryption lets data move among networks without being compromised, providing “an additional layer of sensitive data exposure defense,” Chia says.
 “It prevents someone access to important data even if they are able to get into a system where that information is stored.”

 Encryption is relatively inexpensive when compared to the price tag of a data breach, she adds.
 “Unfortunately, you’d be surprised by how many sophisticated businesses do not utilize encryption.”